Paulson now top shareholder in North Dakota's largest oil producer

-WILLISTON, N.D., Feb 17 (Reuters) - Hedge fund Paulson & Co has boosted its stake in Whiting Petroleum Corp to become the No. 1 shareholder in North Dakota’s largest oil producer, taking advantage of plunging crude prices that have pummeled the company’s stock.
+WILLISTON, N.D.
+(Reuters) - Hedge fund Paulson & Co has boosted its stake in Whiting Petroleum Corp to become the No. 1 shareholder in North Dakota’s largest oil producer, taking advantage of plunging crude prices that have pummeled the company’s stock.

 Paulson, which also holds large stakes in Time Warner Cable Inc and Shire Plc, added about 4.1 million shares to its position in Denver-based Whiting in the fourth quarter of 2014, a filing with the U.S. Securities and Exchange Commission showed on Tuesday.